Logo

 click on image to view surroundings

-Prior to the 1880s remodelling by architect James Franklin Fuller, the west face was the front of the house.
+Prior to the 1880s remodelling by architect James Franklin Fuller, the west face was the front of the house, not the rear.

 1821

-1821 was also the year of Arthur Jr's marriage to Frances Grady, but his wife's initial does not appear with Arthur's.
+1821 was also the year of Arthur Jr's marriage to Frances Deane Grady, daughter of Henry Deane Grady, but his wife's initials do not appear so is unlikely that it commemorates the marriage.

-This coat-of-arms, a shield with "chevron reversed between, in chief one lozenge, in base three lozenges" is on a stone set into the east facing exterior wall of a square tower at Ballyseedy Castle, Co.Kerry.
+This coat-of-arms, a shield with "a chevron reversed between in chief one lozenge and in base three lozenges" is on a stone set into the east facing exterior wall of a square tower at the front of Ballyseedy Castle, Co.Kerry.
+This tower appears to to have been added during the remodelling by Kerry architect James Franklin Fuller in the 1880s.

-Robert Noel, Lancaster Herald at the College of Arms in London tells me he can find no trace of these arms and they may perhaps be imaginary, purely decorative.
+Robert Noel, Lancaster Herald at the College of Arms in London, tells me he can find no trace of these arms and suspects they are imaginary.

 click on image for further information